Control of Conditional Processes and Fleming--Viot Dynamics: Acknowledgement

 \section{Acknowledgement}

-The author is thankful to Andreas S\o{}jmark for insightful discussions and valuable suggestions on the manuscript.
-The author thanks Luciano Campi for useful comments on an earlier version of the manuscript.
+The author is thankful to Andreas S\o{}jmark for insightful discussions and valuable suggestions and to Luciano Campi for useful comments on the manuscript.
+The author thanks the anonymous referee for great suggestions for improvement.

 \sloppypar